 Based on the claim arising from the contractual relationship with the Buyer, Q CELLS is entitled to a contractual right of lien on the objects which came into Q CELLS’ possession by virtue of the contractual relationship.
 The contractual right of lien may also be exercised for any claims arising from works carried out previously, replacement deliveries and other services as far as they are related to the subject of the contract.
 For other claims against the Buyer, the contractual right of lien shall only apply as far as these claims are undisputed or established as final by a court.

-a) The warranty shall be valid for a period of two years starting at the date of delivery of the Goods.
+a.
+Warranty shall be valid for a period of two years starting at the date of delivery of the Goods.
 In the event of a defective delivery, Q CELLS shall be obliged, at its own discretion, to either repair the damage or to deliver non-defective Goods.
-In the event that the defective Goods are not repaired or replaced, the Buyer shall be entitled to assert his legal warranty rights (reduction of the purchase price or withdrawal from the contract with regard to the defective Goods).
-The Buyer shall be obliged to return the defective Goods to Q CELLS, unless otherwise expressly instructed by Q CELLS.
-Q CELLS shall bear the necessary costs for such a delivery return shipping, provided that this is stipulated according to applicable mandatory laws.
-The returns become the property of Q CELLS, unless the parties have not agreed different or an applicable mandatory law stipulates different.
-Before returning any of the Goods, the Buyer shall obtain written confirmation from Q CELLS.
+In the event that the defective Goods are not repaired or replaced, the Buyer shall be entitled to assert its legal warranty rights (reduction of the purchase price or withdrawal from the contract with regard to the defective Goods).
+The Buyer is obliged to return the defective Goods to Q CELLS, unless Q CELLS has expressly ordered otherwise.
+Q CELLS shall bear the necessary costs for such return shipment if required by applicable mandatory laws.
+The returned Goods shall become the property of Q CELLS, provided that the parties have not agreed otherwise or no other provision is prescribed by an applicable mandatory law.
+The Buyer must obtain written confirmation from Q CELLS before returning the Goods.

-d) Asserting claims for defects presupposes that the Buyer has properly met his obligations in respect to inspection and defect notification pursuant to § 377 of the HGB [German Commercial Code].
+d.
+Asserting claims for defects presupposes that the Buyer has properly met its obligations in respect to inspection and defect notification pursuant to § 377 of the HGB [German Commercial Code].

 9. FURTHER LIABILITY

-c) Any changes on the Goods and any marking which could be regarded as mark of origin of the Buyer or a third party are inadmissible.
+c.
+Any changes to the Goods and any marking which could be regarded as mark of origin of the Buyer or a third party are inadmissible.

 The exemptions and limitations of liability listed in these terms and conditions shall not apply for

-(i) damages arising from injury to life, physical injury or damage to health which are based on a intentional or negligent breach of duty of Q CELLS or an intentional or negligent breach of duty of its legal agents or its vicarious agents,
+i. damages arising from loss of life, physical injury or damage to health which are based on a intentional or negligent breach of duty of Q CELLS or an intentional or negligent breach of duty of its legal agents or its vicarious agents,

-(ii) any other damages which are based on an intentional or grossly negligent breach of duty of Q CELLS or an intentional or grossly negligent breach of duty of its legal agents or its vicarious agents,
+ii. any other damage which is based on an intentional or grossly negligent breach of duty of Q CELLS or an intentional or grossly negligent breach of duty of its legal agents or its vicarious agents,

-(iii) damage included in the liability according to the Product Liability Act or in cases for which guarantee has been given.
+iii. cases of liability according to the Product Liability Act or cases in which a guarantee has been given.